Florida Spousal Support Calculator

 Key Factors:

-Disclaimer: This calculator provides estimates based on Florida statutes as amended by SB 1416 (2023).
+Disclaimer: This calculator provides estimates based on current Florida statutes.
 Permanent alimony has been eliminated.
 Calculations apply statutory caps on amount (35% of net income difference) and duration (based on marriage length).
 This is not legal advice.
 Consult a licensed Florida family law attorney.

-Florida law (as amended by SB 1416) allows for modification of alimony under certain circumstances:
+Florida law allows for modification of alimony under certain circumstances:

 Grounds for Modification